igrek51/nuclear/README.md

 ```

 ## CliBuilder
-`CliBuilder` is a main class of `cliglue` package which allows to build CLI definition.
+`CliBuilder` is a main class of `nuclear` package which allows to build CLI definition.
 It's a builder for Command Line Interface specification.
 After that, you can invoke `.run()` method in order to parse provided arguments and invoke particular actions.